-An unprecedented, large-scale opportunity exists here today for the rewilding of this beautiful area in Portugal.
-The abandonment of a big part of the valley has brought a new opportunity for rewilding and the comeback of wildlife.
-More than 100,000 hectares of land here have already been set aside for conservation in the form of Natura 2000 areas, with an interesting mix of natural and semi-natural habitats.
+The abandonment of a significant part of the Greater Côa Valley presents an unprecedented, large-scale opportunity for rewilding and the comeback of wildlife.
+More than 100,000 hectares of land have already been set aside for conservation in the form of Natura 2000 areas, boasting an interesting mix of natural and semi-natural habitats.